mariapv45/anime-grid-nextjs/README.md

-# Leonardo.AI Web Challenge
+# Leonardo.AI Web Challenge v3.5

-A modern, responsive Anime Grid web app built with Next.js, Chakra UI, and Apollo Client.
-Users can browse anime, view details in a modal, and manage their profile with persistent cookies.
+**Link to Project**: leonardoai-web-challenge.vercel.app

 ## 📝 Notes

 This is my submission for the Leonardo.AI Front-End Engineer role.
+Anime Grid is a modern, responsive web app where users can browse anime, check out details in a modal, and manage their profile.
+It’s built with Next.js, Chakra UI, and Apollo Client, with simple cookie-based persistence for user info.

 - **Cookies** are used to persist user information (username and job title) across sessions without needing a backend or database.
 This enables a seamless and personalized experience when users return to the site.
 - **Middleware** helps protect routes by checking for the presence of the user cookie.
 If the cookie is missing, users are redirected to the login page.
 This ensures only users with a valid session can access protected pages like the anime grid.

 ### Areas for Improvement

-- **Success Feedback**: Implement a toast notification to confirm successful profile submission.
-- **Error Handling**: Improve error messaging and catch unexpected failures (e.g., cookie issues, network errors).
+- **Error Handling**: Improve error handling and catch unexpected failures (e.g., cookie issues, network errors).
 - **Form Validation**: Currently handled on the server using `zod`.
 Adding client-side validation would enhance the user experience.
 - **Server-Side Rendering (SSR)**: Explore better use of SSR or React Suspense to enhance loading performance.
+- **UI Improvements**: Loading skeleton for modal display of anime data.
+Display a success message to inform users when their profile has been updated.
+Apply theming to ensure a cohesive and consistent visual design across the application.
 - **Notes on Authentication**: This project uses basic browser cookies to persist user information (username and job title) across sessions.
 While suitable for demonstration, a production-ready application should implement secure authentication and store user data in a database.

 ## Features